RetiaLLC/S2-Nugget/README.md

 ### Step 2: Install CircuitPython

-Go back to https://circuitpython.org/board/lolin_s2_mini/ and download the .UF2 file for the latest stable version of CircuitPython
+Go back to :point_right: https://circuitpython.org/board/lolin_s2_mini/ and download the .UF2 file for the latest stable version of CircuitPython

 Once the .UF2 file downloads, drag and drop it into the drive that appears when you plug in your S2 Nugget